sumnercommajohn/smodify/README.md

 ## Deploying
 Serving this app from anywhere other than the two localhost ports listed above requires you to get your own Spotify Client ID.
 You can do this by creating your own Spotify project at [Spotify for Developers](https://developer.spotify.com/dashboard/).
 This also requires you to have a Spotify account.

 Once you have created a Project and received a Spotify client ID, open your project in the Spotify Developer Dashboard, and choose 'Edit Settings'.
 Under 'Redirect URIs', enter the URI where your deployment will be served from.
-Then, in your folder, copy your Spotify Client ID into `src/config/auth.config.js`:
+Then, in your local project folder, copy your Spotify Client ID into `src/config/auth.config.js`:

 ```javascript
 export const config = {